sdcampbell/sdcampbell.github.io/_posts/2019-03-07-Pick-Your-News-Channel-Pick-Your-Indoctrination.md

 ---
 published: true
 ---
-## Pick Your News Channel, Pick Your Indoctrination

 It makes my head feel like it's going to explode when I watch the major news outlets.
 I miss the old days when news was presented factually and without political bias and let the consumer decide.